luncher-project/build-luncher-BE/README.md

 [POST] /api/admin/school
 The following body should be passed in the request:
-NOTE: fundsReceived will be set to zero by default but can be overiden by including a fundsReceived key in the object {
+NOTE: fundsNeeded will be set to zero by default but can be overiden in initial POST or subsequent PUT, fundsReceived will always be set to 0
+{
         schoolName: 'Abraxas Continuation High',
         state: 'CA',